Amrqhz/AutoSmiles2Dock/README.md

 # To automate the process
-copy this three files to the directory + smiles.txt(which should be you ligand as smiles)
+Copy these three files to the directory + smiles.txt(which should be you ligand as smiles)
-1. Let's start from here
+1. Let's start from here and save the smiles as a .pdb and .pdbqt and even with the edited .pdbqt for the docking automation in the prepared_ligands directory

 ```bash
 chmod +x prepare_ligands.py
 python3 prepare_ligands.py smiles.txt X Y Z
 ```

-2. next run the dock all ligands.sh
+2. next run the dock all ligands.sh and see the result in the docking_result directory
 ```bash
 chmod +x ./dock_all_ligands.sh
 ./dock_all_ligands
 ```

-3. next run the best poses
+3. next run the extract_best_poses.sh for find the best poses and save them as .pdb in the best_poses directory
 ```bash
 chmod +x ./extract_best_poses.sh
 ./extract_best_poses.sh